junxit/us-congress-bills-113/derived/amendments.md

 ### 20 U.S.C. § 6331

-> in paragraph (2), by striking “the No Child Left Behind Act of 2001” and inserting “the Student Success Act”; and
+> in paragraph (2), by striking “the No Child Left Behind Act of 2001” and inserting “the Student Success Act”;

 | | |
 |---|---|